cloudfoundry-attic/etcd-release/README.md

 ```

 The full set of config parameters is explained below:
-* `bosh_target` (required) Public Bosh IP address that will be used to host test environment.
+* `bosh_target` (required) Public BOSH IP address that will be used to host test environment.
 * `iaas_settings_etcd_stub_path` (required) Stub containing iaas settings for the etcd deployment.
 * `iaas_settings_turbulence_stub_path` (required for turbulence tests) Stub containing iaas setting for the turbulence deployment.
 * `turbulence_properties_stub_path` (required for turbulence tests) Stub containing property overrides for the turbulence deployment.
-* `cpi_release_url` (required for turbulence tests) CPI for the current bosh director being used to deploy tests with.
+* `cpi_release_url` (required for turbulence tests) CPI for the current BOSH director being used to deploy tests with.
 * `cpi_release_name` (required for turbulence tests) Name for the `cpi_release_url` parameter
 * `bosh_operation_timeout` (optional) Time to wait for BOSH commands to exit before erroring out. (default time is 5 min if not specified)
 * `turbulence_operation_timeout` (optional) Time to wait for Turbulence operations to succeed before erroring out. (default time is 5 min if not specified)

-Currently you cannot specify individual tests to be run, however we are working on adding that functionality in the near future.
+Currently you cannot specify individual tests to be run.

 Note: you must ensure that the stemcells specified in `iaas_settings_etcd_stub_path` and `iaas_settings_turbulence_stub_path` are already uploaded to the director at `bosh_target`.

 Note: The ruby `bundler` gem is used to install the correct version of the `bosh_cli`, as well as to decrease the `bosh` startup time.

----
-#Advanced
+## Advanced

 ### Encrypting Traffic

 To force communication between clients and etcd to use SSL, enable the etcd.require_ssl manifest property to true.

-To force communication between etcd nodes to use SSL, enable the etcd.peer_require_ssl manifest property to true.
+To force communication between etcd nodes to use SSL, set the `etcd.peer_require_ssl` manifest property to true.

 The instructions below detail how to create certificates.
 If SSL is required for client communication, the clients will also need copies of the certificates.